 This book deals with the higher bureaucracy in Sri Lanka, and its focus is bureaucratic behavior.
 It is about local bureaucrats, not those of British origin — bureaucrats who historically inhabited the bureaucratic terrain with decreasing density as colonial rule waned.
 It considers loyalty to a set of rules, rather than to a person, the marker of ideal bureaucratic behavior, one that the vocabulary of sociology calls “rational-legal”.

-Filed under accountability, cultural transmission, economic processes, governance, historical interpretation, life stories, performance, politIcal discourse, power politics, self-reflexivity, sri lankan society, world affairs
+Filed under accountability, British colonialism, centre-periphery relations, cultural transmission, democratic measures, economic processes, education, governance, historical interpretation, island economy, language policies, life stories, modernity & modernization, performance, politIcal discourse, power politics, self-reflexivity, sri lankan society, welfare & philanthophy, world events & processes